Urban Mediations: International Conference on the Narratives, Ecologies, and Poetics of the City (Hong Kong, 5-6 December 2024)

 Workshops

-There will be two workshops running on the second day of the conference.
+There will be three workshops running on the second day of the conference.
 Early career researchers are especially encouraged to apply.

 Workshop One